 How HONOR distinguishes the Magic8 Pro's telephoto capabilities isn't just the megapixel count, but its stabilization technology.
 HONOR claims the 200MP telephoto achieves a CIPA 5.5-level of stabilization with OIS, a rating that matches DSLR camera image stabilization performance according to the Camera & Imaging Products Association's testing standards.

 For context, typical smartphone OIS systems range between CIPA 3.0 to 4.0 levels, making the Magic8 Pro's claimed 5.5-level stabilization genuinely impressive on paper.
-In practical terms, this means you should be able to capture sharp telephoto shots at slower shutter speeds without the dreaded blur from hand shake—crucial when shooting distant subjects or in challenging lighting conditions.
+In practical terms, this means you should be able to capture sharp telephoto shots at slower shutter speeds without the usual blur from hand shake.

-And even if you aren't shooting at night, the stabilization bodes well for macro shots, as of our photo samples below.
+And even if you aren't shooting at night, the stabilization serves well for macro shots, as of our photo samples below.

 Ultra Night Performance: Low-Light Optimisation